ludju25/Game-Rental-Shop-management-database-system/README.md

 Since the entire "Databases II" course was in Croatian, the database was also created in Croatian, but below I will translate the name of each table within the database into English to make it easier for anyone who might take over this project:

-Kupac - Customer,
+Kupac - Customer

-Adresa - Address,
+Adresa - Address

-Poslovnica - Branch,
+Poslovnica - Branch

-Režije - Expenses,
+Režije - Expenses

-Poslovođa - Manager,
+Poslovođa - Manager

-Zaposlenik - Employee,
+Zaposlenik - Employee

-Proizvod - Product,
+Proizvod - Product

-Posuđeno - Borrowed,
+Posuđeno - Borrowed

-Prodano - Sold,
+Prodano - Sold

-Račun - Bill,
+Račun - Bill

-Vraćene igre - Returned games,
+Vraćene igre - Returned games

-Stanje poslovnica Nintendo - Nintendo branch status, Stanje poslovnica PS4 - PS4 branch status,
+Stanje poslovnica Nintendo - Nintendo branch status

+Stanje poslovnica PS4 - PS4 branch status

-Stanje poslovnica Xbox- Xbox branch status, Narudžbenice - Orders,
+Stanje poslovnica Xbox- Xbox branch status

+Narudžbenice - Orders

-*each particular table is divided from the other with ",", each table originally in their names and contents don't have č,ž,š signs, names above are just for documentation purposes - original names are "rezije, poslovoda, vracene igre, etc."
+*each table originally in their names and contents don't have č,ž,š signs, names above are just for documentation purposes - original names are "rezije, poslovoda, vracene igre, etc."

 Ultimately, our database consisted of: